 And unfortunately, the signature 14th hole’s green was in the worst shape of them all.
 It’s looking very thin right now and had a minor topcoat of sand applied as they’re working to bring it back to normal.
 I wasn’t in any greenside bunkers, so I won’t comment on those, but the couple of fairway bunkers I found were good enough.

 This was our second-to-last event this year as we gather points for each event kind of like the FedEx Cup.
 I really hadn’t performed too well in earlier tournaments, so I was hanging around the middle of the pack.
 This was a net stroke play event and I knew I needed to have a really, really good round to contend.

-My game was definitely “on” that day, hitting nine greens in regulation (which, for me, is A LOT).
+My game was definitely “on” at Oak Quarry, hitting nine greens in regulation (which, for me, is A LOT).
 Unfortunately, though, I could not get a single birdie putt to sink.
 I came down to the last hole with a 10-foot putt for birdie, which would have given me a 79.
 I just missed the putt and had to settle for an 80.
 I don’t break 80 often, so that one-stroke difference is massive in my own head!

 Once all the scores were tabulated and handicap strokes applied, it turns out I ended up one stroke off the winning score.
 It was such a close call, but still felt good and vaulted me into fourth overall place heading into the final event.
 I guess we’ll see if I can keep that momentum going.

 Otherwise, it was a beautiful day at Oak Quarry with good friends and lots of fun golf.
 I absolutely love this course and look forward to my next visit, whenever that might be.
 If you’ve never ventured out to Oak Quarry, put it high up on your list.
 It’s definitely one of Southern California’s “must-play” tracks.

 Some pictures from Oak Quarry Golf Club (9/28/13):